 Announcement

-Due to the impacts of COVID-19, The College of Agricultural Sciences at the Pennsylvania State University (PSU) is has suspended the open competition for the Woskob International Research in Agriculture Scholar Program (WIRA) for the 2020-2021 academic year.
+The College of Agricultural Sciences at the Pennsylvania State University (PSU) is pleased to announce an open competition for the Woskob International Research in Agriculture Scholar Program (WIRA) for the 2023-2024 academic year.
 This program is managed by Ag Sciences Global in the College of Agricultural Sciences.

 The College of Agricultural Sciences receives the funding from the Woskob International Research in Agriculture (WIRA) Endowment to implement this program.